romanejaquez/responsive-ui-flutter-workshop/step_02/instructions.md

 ```

-As you notice, we are feeding the **BuildContext** provided to this widget down to the ```Utils.getDeviceType``` method, which internally determines the corresponding device screen size, and returns the corresponding enum for us to do further processing.
+As you notice, you're feeding the **BuildContext** provided to this widget down to the ```Utils.getDeviceType``` method, which internally determines the corresponding device screen size, and returns the corresponding enum for you to do further processing.

 Now, using that enum value, extract the value corresponding to it from the ```Utils.deviceTypes``` mapping, which returns a ```DeviceDescription``` object - a model helper class that contains an icon and a label and maps to the matched supported screen type.